 It’s 6am on a Saturday.
 I wake up several minutes before the alarm I set.
-I could hear the birds outside, happily heralding the new day.
+I can hear the birds outside, happily heralding the new day.

 I breathe a prayer, thanking God for the weekend, for this free day, and for feeling well and comfortable.
-I pray for my family, my friends, my work colleagues.
+I pray for my family, my friends, my work colleagues, and those I come across with.

 I smile, my attention back to the birds chirping.
 I can make out three (3) different species by their sound.
 Then my thoughts go back to several moments in my life where birds, these beautiful, feathered, delicate creatures made the moments and memories more special.